 KPIs on the following information should be collected centrally in a structured format to measure the progress of the action towards the proposed targets.
 The KPIs should be reported to the JU on request and at least every six months.
-The reported KPIs should include the breakdown by topic if applicable.
+Unless provided below, baseline and target values should be provided by the applicants in the proposal.